 To clean the emblem/lens, wipe the surface with a soft cloth.
 After cleaning the emblem/lens, engage the Adaptive Cruise Control.
-If you are unable to do so, see your dealer/retailer.
+If there are problems, see your dealer.

 Headlamps

 The exterior lamp control is located in the middle of the turn signal/multifunction lever.